Neural Minimum-Distance Estimation for Collision-Aware Operation of Multi-Arm Laparoscopy Surgical Robots Through Learning-from-Simulation: Validation Studies

 \subsubsection{Results and Discussion}

 The minimum distance values between potentially colliding links were compared between the experimental observations and simulation results.
-The comparison revealed a fair agreement, with a mean absolute error (MAE) of \textit{73.3 $\pm$ 42.2 mm}.
+The comparison revealed a fair agreement, with a mean absolute error (MAE) of 73.3 $\pm$ 42.2~mm for the box collider based simulation pipeline relative to the NDI measurements.
 This demonstrates that the simulation model accurately predicts the minimum distance between the links when the robotic arms are in a collision state, confirming the validity and reliability of the simulation setup.
 Furthermore, the configurations observed in the simulation closely matched those observed in real-life experiments, further validating the accuracy of the simulated robotic arm behaviours.
-The observed MAE can be attributed to the simplified representation of the robotic arms in the simulation, where each arm was modelled as a line segment without considering the actual radius of the arm (\textit{50 mm}).
+The observed MAE can be attributed to the simplified representation of the robotic arms in the simulation, where each arm was modelled as a line segment without considering the actual cross sectional radius of the arm (approximately 75~mm).
 Despite this simplification, the results indicate that the simulation model is reliable for collision detection and for accurately representing robotic arm configurations, making it a valuable tool for predicting real-world performance.